 We have researched everything on the internet and made a list of the best coolers to keep your beer cold this summer.
 Based on different factors we have picked the ones that does its job well.

 Best Value: Igloo MaxCold Cooler

 A dependable cooler that is easy on the pocket, the Igloo MaxCold tops the list.
-This cooler is available online on different websites like Foodplusice for $50 or less.
+This cooler is available online on different websites like from Foodplusice for $50 or less.
 In terms of performance, it stands among our top five.
 The cooler itself is not too fancy or pleasing to the eye but has every necessary feature for a cooler with a latch at the top of the lid and a drainage spout.
 It is sturdy and handy for a camping trip.